-The designated person in the student's home department (the candidate, the supervisor, the graduate coordinator or graduate assistant) will schedule the Oral Thesis Examination by filling out the Ph.D.
+The designated person in the student's home department (the supervisor, the graduate coordinator or graduate assistant) will schedule the Oral Thesis Examination by filling out the Ph.D.
 Oral Thesis Examination Form.
 This form outlines the composition of the Thesis Examining Committee and other details of the thesis examination.

 - The completed and signed form must reach the School of Graduate Studies no later than 25 working days before the tentative examination date.